GuidanceMantras/GuidanceMantras/README.md

 - Always remember government exams are not tough, but it is competative.
 More people wants government jobs. so
 - Yes, there are lots of struggles to get government job, but that struggle is less compared to struggle in working for private company after 30 years old.
 When you are young and in 20's, you can take risk and struggle to get a good job, not after 30 years old.
 - Many people in private jobs levae their job to write government jobs and also some people write government jobs while working in private jobs
 - There is a myth in government exmas, so that many people apply for government exams.
-Let's say, there are 1,00,000 applications for a job, only 30,000 to 40,000 are serious exam takers(which means only 30%-40% applicants)
+Let's say, there are 1,00,000 applications for a job, only 20,000 to 30,000 are serious exam takers(which means only 20%-30% applicants)

 ### Government Exams
 - Start preparing for government exams at 20(3 years degree) or 21 years old(4 years degree)